TaitoUnited/taito-cli/examples/README.md

 ## Create a project and deploy it to the taito zone

-1. Create a new project by running `taito template create: server-template` and follow instructions.
+1. Create a new project by running `taito project create: server-template` and follow instructions.

 2. Run `taito project apply` in the project directory.
 TODO sentry